SURV 5108 - Fundamentals of Surveying

 09:00 - 12:00

-No Class May 19, 2017 - Victoria Day Weekend Substantial footwear, raingear and field book and paper are required.
+**No class on Saturday, October 6th - Thanksgiving weekend.** Substantial footwear, raingear and field book and paper are required.

 Upon successful completion of this course, the student will be able to: